 PU sandwich panel and PIR sandwich panel are both sandwich panels and important products of the sandwich panel production line.
 So what are the characteristics of these two different sandwich panels?
 What's the difference between them?

 PIR foam and PUR polyurethane foam are two completely different thermal insulation materials, but since they have the same or similar reaction groups, that is, the raw materials used are the same or similar, they are called sister products.
 PIR is called polyisocyanurate acid-modified polyurethane.
 It is made of polyurethane foam modified by polyisocyanurate acid.
 It has a great difference in performance between polyisocyanurate and polyurethane.
-However, due to the fact that there are few factories that control PIR technology, the two kinds of foams are fundamentally indistinguishable from shape.
-Many people mistaken that PIR is also polyurethane foam.
+However, due to the fact that there are few factories that control PIR technology, the two kinds of foams are fundamentally indistinguishable in shape.
+Many people mistake that PIR is also polyurethane foam.
 In fact, there is a big difference between the two.
-The full name of PIR, "polyisocyanurate acid-modified polyurethane", is too long to memorize, so we usually call it PIR foam or polyurethane PIR foam, and call the regular polyurethane foam polyurethane PUR foam (or PU foam) to show the difference.
+The full name of PIR, "polyisocyanurate acid-modified polyurethane", is too long to memorize, so we usually call it PIR foam or polyurethane PIR foam, and call it the regular polyurethane foam polyurethane PUR foam (or PU foam) to show the difference.

 (1) Difference in fire resistance:

 PU foam: generally B3 grade, by adding flame retardants, it can reach B2 grade.